Lastaapps/bc_thesis_code/README.md

 pip install -r requirements.txt
 ```

+## Tests

 You can run tests by executing `pytest`.
+The packages also contains base for Cartesian NAC-coloring search,
+the related tests are skipped for now as it is not yet fully implemented
+for every approach.

 ## Structure
 - `nac` - the code of our NAC implementation